 Easy Slow Cooker Recipes: Here are some more great tips and recipes for using your slow cooker.
 Learn How To Cook Navy Beans In The Crock Pot and how to make this 5-Minute Prep, Juicy Slow Cooker Shredded Chicken.
 This is great for make-ahead meal prep.
 Also, be sure to visit Kitchen Tips for more easy tips to make your time in the kitchen quicker and easier.

-- Texture: If you do not want mushy or soggy asparagus, then using a crock pot is a great way to cook it so that it is fork-tender every time.
+- Texture: If you do not want mushy or soggy asparagus, then using a crock pot is a great way to cook it so it is fork-tender every time.

 - Frees Up Your Oven and Range Top: The next time you need a side dish for special occasions, such as Easter, you can free up your oven for other recipes by cooking in your slow cooker.